COALAIP/specs/README.md

 - Be a SourceRight, SuperSeededRight or RightSet.

-In order for Rights to be atomically transferrable units, we ignore the latter requirement and focus on modelling Rights to be transferrable containers of specific licensing information.
+For the purposes of storing `Right`s on decentralized ledgers, we ignore the requirements of the `lcc:RightSet` and model `Right`s as atomically transferrable containers of licensing information.
-To the best of our knowledge there is not an appropriate RDF schema creates such containers, so we propose the following schema that satisfies the consolidated requirements of:
+To make a distinction between derived licensing information and a full copyright, we separately [explore the semantics of copyright later](#copyright-semantics).
+To the best of our knowledge, there are no existing RDF schemata for creating such containers, so we propose the following to satisfy the consolidated requirements of:

 - [LCC: Rights Reference Model](http://doi.org/10.1000/284);
 - [W3C: Open Digital Rights Language](https://www.w3.org/TR/odrl/); and